"Michael Hill earned his B.A. in English/Communications from Adams State University in 2001.

 “The Myth of Seward’s Folly,” in Western Historical Quarterly (Spring 2019)

 “A Question of Treason?
-Confederate Generals and U.S. Army Post Names,” in The Journal of America’s Military Past (Forthcoming)
+Confederate Generals and U.S. Army Post Names,” in The Journal of America’s Military Past (Winter 2019)

 “Rehearsal for Empire: Alaska and the Evolution of American Imperial Imagination,” Society for Historians of American Foreign Relations; Philadelphia, PA, June 2018